Lattice-Automation/seqviz/README.md

 search = { query: "aatggtctc", mismatch: 1 };
 ```

-Searching supports wildcard symbols.
-Eg: `{ query: "AANAA" }`.
+Searching supports wildcard symbols, e.g. `{ query: "AANAA" }`.
 All symbols supported are in [src/sequence.ts](src/sequence.ts).

 #### `onSearch (=(_: Range) => {})`

 A callback executed after a search event.
-Called once on search.
+This is called once on initial render and every time the sequence changes thereafter.
 An example of search results is below:

 ```js
 [